Aitor-Quint-04/ATP-Match-Outcome-Prediction/README.md

 This dataset is the result of applying the **Extract - Load - Transform** modules.
 A **highly complete** dataset with **207 final variables**, including a drop of more than 30 features.
+>The high number of features is offset by the massive extraction of records from the database.
+For more advanced projects with neural networks, I recommend conducting research during XGBoost training to find the most informative variables and mass-dropping the rest.

 **Conventions (applies to many fields):**